usertam/context-minimals/README.md

 ```

 ## Remarks
 By default, installing ConTeXt LMTX requires downloading a prebuilt [`mtxrun`][1] to bootstrap the installation.
 The installation script `mtx-install.lua` is then run, downloading and extracting archives in the process; after which the modules would need to be installed [separately][2].
-While the defaults focus on the ease of maintaince (running `mtx-update`), the internals are harder to dissect.
+While the defaults focus on the ease of maintenance (running `mtx-update`), the internals are harder to dissect.

-The installation script is a lengthy [lua script][1], making the fetching and extracting steps unclear from first glance.
+The installation script is a lengthy [lua script][1], making the fetching and extracting steps unclear at first glance.
 The [two-part installation][2], platform-dependent [setups][3] and [install steps][4] also didn't make it easy to follow.
-Along with the use of unpinned prebuilt [binaries][5], it was challenging to reproduce an installation that could be used out-of-the-box.
+Along with unpinned prebuilt [binaries][5], it was challenging to reproduce an installation that could be used out-of-the-box.

 #### Solution
-The project didn't follow the installation script, but rather reconstructs the tex structure based on the sources and by looking at the artifact.
+The project does not follow the installation script, but rather reconstructs the tex structure based on the sources and by looking at the artifact.
 The reworked steps are then trimmed down and implemented in `default.nix`, building binaries `luametatex` and `luatex` from source.
-Fonts and font caches are another can of worms, and needed a number of patches to stay deterministic but functional.
+Fonts and font caches are another can of worms, and need several patches to stay deterministic but functional.

 Apart from the reproducibility of the ConTeXt installation, the deterministic compilation of PDFs is another goal of the project.
 ConTeXt does offer flags like `randomseed`, `nodates` and `trailerid` to disable non-deterministic PDF subtleties, but not well-documented.
 Therefore, functions like `lib.mkCompilation` are provided to offer "standard" ways to compile PDFs.